159 Meanings

 Her prince finally came to save her

-And the rest you can figure out
+And the rest she can figure out

 But it was a trick